MarkNenadov/MyPyGame/README.txt

 A helpful wrapper for pygame.
 With this wrapper, once it is complete, you should never have to touch pygame directly.

+Logging is handled via a family of adapters (currently supporting DBI, TextFile, and Console)

 SETUP

 Just run: